-The Behavior Blocker will display an alert whenever it auto-sandboxes an unknown application:
+The Sandbox will display a notification whenever it auto-sandboxes an unknown application:

 The alert will show the name of the executable that has been auto-sandboxed.
 The application will be automatically added to Unrecognized Files list.

 - Clicking the name of the application will open the Unrecognized Files interface, that displays a list of the unrecognized files including the currently auto-sandboxed application. - Clicking Don't isolate it again removes the application from the Unrecognized Files list and adds it to the Trusted Files list, so that the application will not be auto-sandboxed in future.
 Choose this option if you are absolutely sure that the executable is safe.